Rules and Procedures

 - Contestants must not run programs which are designed to maliciously degrade the performance of the system, or to disturb the work of the judges or other teams.
 Contestants are expected to obey federal and state computer laws.

-- Contestants may not discuss the contest problems with anybody except the contest staff and their own team members.
+- Contestants may not discuss the contest problems with anybody except the contest staff and their own team members (whether in-person or remotely/online).

 - Contestants must conduct themselves in a manner that will not disturb the other teams.